How Cars Measure Up

 See how your car measures up for lower insurance premiums

 This comprehensive ranking of claims data shows you how the most popular types of cars, passenger vans, SUVs, trucks and wagons are rated for insurance premiums.
 Check out how different types of cars are rated and see how yours compares.
-This year’s edition includes results for 2003 through 2021 models, and results are based on at least 1,500 of each of the models insured between 2016 and 2021.

 Choosing a car that ranks better in its claims ranking can potentially add up to less expensive insurance premiums.